SolaceSamples/solace-samples-mqtt/docs/_tutorials/persistence-with-queues.md

   <img src="{{ site.baseurl }}/images/sending-message-to-queue-300x160.png"/>
 </div>

-You must first connect an 'MqttClient' as outlined above in the “Connecting a session to the message router” section.
+You must first connect an 'MqttClient' as outlined above in the “Connecting a session to Solace messaging” section.
 To send a message, you must create a message using the 'MqttMessage' class and set the QoS level.
 This tutorial will send a message to topic '“Q/tutorial”' with contents “Hello world from MQTT!” and a QoS level of 1, which are at least once delivery messages or Persistent messages in Solace.
-With a QoS level to 1 set on the message the client will receive acknowledgments from the Solace message router when it has successfully stored the message.
+With a QoS level to 1 set on the message the client will receive acknowledgments from Solace messaging when it has successfully stored the message.

 We then use the MQTT client created earlier to publish the message